FAQs

 8. I’m DBE certified in my Home State.
 Do I need to complete a new application for Virginia?

+Only if you are opting out of the Interstate Process.
 If the firm is already DBE-certified in its home state, it does not complete the DBE application (UCA) again IF it is applying via the Interstate Process.
 If applying via the Interstate process, then in addition to the copy of all documents that were sent to its home state, the firm would need to submit the Interstate Affidavit, the form of which (located on the DBE page of our website) also lists what documents have to be submitted with the Interstate Application Packet.If a firm chooses to opt-out of the Interstate Process, whether because it cannot obtain a complete copy of its home state application file, or for some other reason, it must submit a letter that is signed and dated by the owner and stating that the firm is opting out of the Interstate Process.
 In this case, the letter should still be uploaded to the space for the DBE Interstate Certification Affidavit, and its application will be processed as if it were an in-state new applicant(including completing a new application for Virginia), with the exception that a copy of the onsite report will be obtained from its home state.

 9. Why do I need to send all these supporting documents?